luvagu/react-quiz-app/README.md

 - Able to save scores at the end of the quiz.
 - Scores leaderboard.
 - Scores are consolidated for repeated players.
+- Uses FaunaDB to save and retrieve players scores.

 Try the demo at: https://luvagu.github.io/react-quiz-app/